Pylons/pyramid/docs/narr/views.rst

 Internal Exceptions
 ~~~~~~~~~~~~~~~~~~~

-:exc:`pyramid.exceptions.NotFound` and :exc:`pyramid.exceptions.Forbidden`
+:exc:`pyramid.response.HTTPNotFound` and
-are exceptions often raised by Pyramid itself when it (respectively) cannot
+:exc:`pyramid.response.HTTPForbidden` are exceptions often raised by Pyramid
-find a view to service a request or when authorization was forbidden by a
+itself when it (respectively) cannot find a view to service a request or when
-security policy.
-However, they can also be raised by application developers.
+authorization was forbidden by a security policy.
+However, they can also be
+raised by application developers.

-If :exc:`~pyramid.exceptions.NotFound` is raised within view code, the result
+If :exc:`~pyramid.response.HTTPNotFound` is raised within view code, the
-of the :term:`Not Found View` will be returned to the user agent which
+result of the :term:`Not Found View` will be returned to the user agent which
 performed the request.

-If :exc:`~pyramid.exceptions.Forbidden` is raised within view code, the result
+If :exc:`~pyramid.response.HTTPForbidden` is raised within view code, the
-of the :term:`Forbidden View` will be returned to the user agent which
+result of the :term:`Forbidden View` will be returned to the user agent which
 performed the request.

 Both are exception classes which accept a single positional constructor